Ontario General Power of Attorney | Free Template

 Include the following information in your General Power of Attorney:

 Your General Power of Attorney needs to be signed by two witnesses.
-Your General POA can be witnessed entirely online in minutes, from the comfort of your home or office.
+It can be witnessed entirely online in minutes, from the comfort of your home or office.

 Try our Virtual Witnessing Service today, and save the commute to a notary’s office.
 Complete the witnessing process faster than ever before and enjoy peace of mind.

-Further, if an institution may require a notarized General POA if it is asked to recognize an Attorney’s authority.
+Further, if an institution requires a notarized General POA if it is asked to recognize an Attorney’s authority.
 Notarization provides additional assurance of the POA’s validity and reduces the risk of fraud.

-You can have your General Power of Attorney notarized at any of NotarPro’s in-person locations.
+You can have your General Power of Attorney notarized at any of NotaryPro’s in-person locations.
 Find a notary near you here.

 Frequently Asked Questions